Are you planning on moving into a new home but are unsure where to start?

 Moving yourself, unless you have very few possessions, is not for the faint hearted so think carefully about that before you tell your partner that you plan to save a few quid (or dollars) by moving yourself!

 It often pays to hire a man and van, which is what we did, and most charge a simple hourly rate, so you can budget for the removals cost.
-You must make sure they are insured, plus ask if they charge for the traveling time too, which can mount up if you are moving far away.
+You must make sure they are insured, plus ask if they charge for the travelling time too, which can mount up if you are moving far away.

 Choosing a professional removals company is the most expensive, but less stressful way of moving from one house to another.
 You would be looking at a minimum of £700 (plus taxes) for a 3 bedroom house move to a fairly nearby place, at the very least.